On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Proof of Theorem

 We define the simulated tile sets $T_n$ for $n \in \N$ as SFTs, which can then be recoded into sets of Wang tiles.
+The set $T_n$ contains $k_n = \binom{f(n)}{2}$ Wang tile layers, one layer $L_{n,a,b}$ for each two-element subset $\{a, b\} \subset \{1, \ldots, f(n)\}$ with $a < b$.
+We identify these numbers with the nonzero columns of the base alphabet layer as they are counted from left to right by the counting layer; the number of a nonzero column is the height of the shaded region on the counting layer at that position (see Figure~\ref{fig:count-conf}).
+In particular, if there are less than $f(n)$ nonzero columns, the count may not begin from 1.
+The layer $L_{n,a,b}$ is responsible for probing the contents of the base alphabet layer between the $a$th and $b$th nonzero columns and verifying that this part does not contain forbidden patterns of $X$.

+In addition to these layers, the set $T_n$ contains one probe interface layer over the alphabet $B$ of Example~\ref{ex:probe}, which is used to probe the base alphabet layer.
+Each layer $L_{n,a,b}$ will have access to this common layer, and through it the contents of the base alphabet layer and the small grid.
+For this purpose, we add a probe implementation layer to $Z'$ and couple it to the base alphabet and simulation layers as in Example~\ref{ex:probe}.

-The set $T_n$ contains $k_n = \binom{f(n)}{2}$ Wang tile layers, one for each two-element subset $\{a, b\} \subset \{0, 1, \ldots, f(n)-1\}$; we identify these numbers with the nonzero columns of the $A$-layer.
-Exactly one of these layers is \emph{active} at a time, and the others are \emph{inactive}.
-For a pair of adjacent horizontal rows over $T_n$, the active layer must follow the adjacency rules of its layer, while the remaining $k_n-1$ layers must be identical across the two rows.
-The role of the active layer is passed on cyclically, so that on a height-$k_n$ horizontal strip of tiles, each layer is active on ecaxtly one row.
-Hence, each layer is ``stretched'' by a factor of $k_n$.
+The probing interface of Example~\ref{ex:probe} allows only one symbol per row to be probed by a simulated tiling.
+Hence, we cannot allow the $k_n$ layers of $T_n$ to access the base alphabet layer independently of each other.
+For this reason, exactly one of the layers $L_{n,a,b}$ is \emph{active} on a given horizontal row, and the others are \emph{inactive}.
+For a pair of adjacent horizontal rows over $T_n$, the layer that is active on the bottom row must follow the adjacency rules of its layer between these two rows, while the remaining $k_n-1$ layers must be identical across the two rows.
+The role of the active layer is passed on cyclically, so that on a height-$k_n$ horizontal strip of tiles, each layer is active on exactly one row.
+Hence, each layer is ``stretched'' vertically by a factor of $k_n$.